ballerina-platform/ballerina-lang/README.md

 ## Report issues and security flaws

->**Tip:** If you are unsure whether you have found a bug, search the existing issues in the GitHub repo and raise it in the [Ballerina Discord](https://discord.com/invite/wAJYFbMrG2) or [Stack Overflow](https://stackoverflow.com/questions/tagged/ballerina).
+>**Tip:** If you are unsure whether you have found a bug, search the existing issues in the GitHub repo and raise them in the [Ballerina Discord](https://discord.com/invite/wAJYFbMrG2) or [Stack Overflow](https://stackoverflow.com/questions/tagged/ballerina).

   - Language, Tooling, Website: <a href="https://github.com/ballerina-platform/ballerina-lang/issues">ballerina-lang</a> repo
   - Ballerina library: <a href="https://github.com/ballerina-platform/ballerina-standard-library/issues">ballerina-library</a> repo